sven-m/itude-mobile-android-mobbl/README.md

 #### Formatting

-For contributors using Eclipse there's a formatter available at the [download section](http://mobbl.org/downloads/code-format.xml).
+For contributors using Eclipse there's a [formatter](http://mobbl.org/downloads/code-format.xml) available.

 ## License
 The code in this project is licensed under the Apache Software License 2.0, per the terms of the included LICENSE file.